The Iceman reveals why he has the coolest job in town and how Queenstown Ice has grown with the wedding market.

 You also supply bagged ice, hire chilly bins, a chiller/freezer trailer and half winebarrels, anything else?

-We have an amazing looking wine barrel bar which has special compartments for ice and drinks.
-This can also be used for serving foods, cheese or anything else you can think of using it for.
+We have an amazing looking wine barrel bar which has special compartments for ice and drinks and optional canvas parasols.
+2 solid Oak Pinot Noir oiled barrels with a solid piece of Remu between, this can also be used for serving foods, cheese or anything else you can think of using it for!

 What makes Queenstown such a wonderful place to get married?